 No, seat reservations are not included in your Interrail Pass.
 They come at an additional charge, and are mandatory on some high-speed, Intercity and overnight trains.
 Your Pass will not be valid without a seat reservation ticket on these trains.
 The DiscoverEU Travel App will clearly show which trains require seat reservations.

-Very popular trains that are often sold out are the Thalys trains (Paris to Belgium, The Netherlands and Germany), the Eurostar trains between London and mainland Europe, the Renfe-SNCF TGV service between France and Barcelona, and the TGV train which connects France with Italy.
+Very popular trains that are often sold out are the Eurostar trains (Paris to Belgium, The Netherlands and Germany), and between London and mainland Europe, the SNCF TGV service between France and Barcelona, and the TGV train which connects France with Italy.
 We highly recommend booking these as far in advance as possible.

 When to book?: As soon as possible.